-After years of growth, Company A was facing rising difficulty in assigning markets to factories and planning at the medium-long term the overall stock fluctuations.
+After years of growth, our client was facing rising difficulty in assigning markets to factories and planning at the medium-long term the overall stock fluctuations.
 Clearly, this challenging problem called for a process integration from production to inventory and transportation planning.

-Through a mathematical programming based approach, LTPlabs is able to deliver to this client a continued service that guides the overall supply chain planning with an integrated perspective.
+Through a mathematical programming based approach, we are able to deliver to this client a continued service that guides the overall supply chain planning with an integrated perspective.

 Complete reports on the best solutions to be taken are generated and a comprehensive set of indicators made available: delay, lost sales, color setups, process setups, transportation costs and inventory levels.